Yoko (TV series)

 The series is intended for children from 4–6 years old (12 minutes and 52 episodes per season) with educational content for the preschool social curriculum.
 Originally produced in the languages of Spanish, Russian, English and Basque; the first season aired on 13 November 2015 within the primary regions of Russia and Spain.
 During 2017 and 2018, Jetpack Distributions began a series of distribution agreements across the markets of Europe.
-Currently the series reruns are broadcast in TV platforms such as Clan, Tlum, CTC and RTVE.
+Currently, the series' reruns are broadcast on TV platforms, such as Clan, Tlum, CTC and RTVE.

 The series follows three children who unexpectedly meet the spirit of the game, Yoko.
 Together they revive the game and opens incredible world of childhood.
 Yoko adds magic to children's games and turns fantasy into reality.
 With the help of Yoko; Oto, Vik, Mai, and Ranger Loops pass difficult and entertaining tests that are featured in landscapes such as space, the raging sea, the fairy forest, and ancient cities.
 The series facilitates engagement with the outside world emphasizing ways children can play outside.
 Reed MIDEM, a MIP organizer has twice awarded the TV series with the title, "Animated Series with Highest International Potential."

 Plot

-The story follows the adventures of Mai, Oto and Vik and a magical creature named Yoko.
+The story follows the adventures of Maya, Oto and Umka and a magical creature named Yoko.
 Yoko has been developed as a truly international property focused on outdoor play patterns with a social curriculum that mixes friendship, nature, and imagination.
 Yoko is a magical forest creature who only appears to those children who play with no holds barred.
 The main characters simply love to play outside.
 The enthusiasm and energy with which they throw themselves headlong into their games arouses the curiosity of a magical being Yoko who takes ordinary children's games and turns them into extraordinary adventures.
 Thanks to Yoko's magic, games such as "tag", for example, can suddenly become an exciting rocket race in outer space.
 Adventures are featured in various settings that cross different continents.